TITLE 89: SOCIAL SERVICES

 c) Income Producing Property

-1) Property which is annually producing income consistent with its fair market value (including land or buildings being sold by installment contract), even if only used on a seasonal basis.
+1) Property that is annually producing income consistent with its fair market value (including land or buildings being sold by installment contract), even if only used on a seasonal basis.

-2) Property which is essential to the employment or self-employment of a household member, such as, farmland and work related equipment (tools of a tradesman, farm machinery).
-In the case of farm property (including land, equipment, and supplies) that is essential to the self-employment of a household member in a farming operation, the value of such property shall be excluded from financial resources until the expiration of the one year period beginning on the date such member ceases to be self-employed in farming.
+2) Property that is essential to the employment or self-employment of a household member, such as, farmland and work related equipment (tools of a tradesman, farm machinery).
+In the case of farm property (including land, equipment, and supplies) that is essential to the self-employment of a household member in a farming operation, the value of the property shall be excluded from financial resources until the expiration of the one year period beginning on the date the member ceases to be self-employed in farming.

-3) A rental home which is used by a household for vacation purposes at sometime during the year is an asset, unless excluded by subsection (c)(1) of this Section.
+3) A rental home that is used by a household for vacation purposes at sometime during the year is an asset, unless excluded by subsection (c)(1).

-Assets whose cash value is not accessible to the household, such as but not limited to:
+e) Inaccessible Assets Assets whose cash value is not accessible to the household, such as, but not limited to:

 1) irrevocable trust funds,